NavShield 2022: 16-17th July 2022

-This premier navigation event attracts entries from local, interstate and overseas organisations; including:
+This premier navigation event attracts entries from local, interstate and overseas organisations, including:

-All participants will be required to sign an acknowledgement of risk and risk waiver.
+Participants may be required to sign an acknowledgement of risk and risk waiver.

 The event is acknowledged to be an important training event for the NSW emergency services.
 Entry is open to all groups that participate in search and rescue activities.
 Bushwalking Clubs, outdoor groups and Members of Rogaining Associations are also welcome.

-Participants test their bush and compass navigation abilities in an overnight event through 100 square kms of wilderness terrain a few hours drive from Sydney, Australia.
+Participants test their bush and compass navigation abilities in an overnight event through 100 square km of wilderness terrain a few hours drive from Sydney, Australia.
 The location of the event is different each year.